scheuerell-lab/lab-meeting/2021/11-17/README.md

 * Storage in Old Fish Bldg

-    - Mark would like some help with inventory and organization
+    - Mark would like some help with inventory and organization; perhaps in January

 * Office suite